-- See the 2010 Undergraduate Catalog for list of appropriate major area electives. - Instead of BIOL 4102 (a 3 hour option) students may also opt to take an 8 or 9 hour option consisting of BIOL 2511 Genetics (4 hours) with either CHEM 1104 (4 hours) or CHEM 1131 (5 hours).
+- See the 2011 Undergraduate Catalog for list of appropriate major area electives. - Instead of BIOL 4102 (a 3 hour option) students may also opt to take an 8 or 9 hour option consisting of BIOL 2511 Genetics (4 hours) with either CHEM 1104 (4 hours) or CHEM 1131 (5 hours).
 If this is chosen CHEM 1104 or CHEM 1131 will fulfill 3 hours of science general education.
 The number of free choice electives will vary depending on choices made. - This major does not build in the minimum number (30) of upper-level credit hours required for graduation.
-Be sure to include upper-level choices (3000/4000) in your major electives, general education, and/or free choice electives. - To satisfy the General Education Assessment Policy students must take the GEA exam during the semester in which a total of 45 credit hours will be earned.
+Be sure to include upperlevel choices (3000/4000) in your major electives, general education, and/or free choice electives. - To satisfy the General Education Assessment Policy students must take the GEA exam during the semester in which a total of 45 credit hours will be earned.
 The minimum score of 425 must be achieved by the semester in which 75 credit hours will be earned.
 Go to UCM Testing Services in MyCentral for more information.

-BACHELOR OF SCIENCE DEGREE, AREA D: ORGANISMAL BIOLOGY
+BIOLOGY BACHELOR OF SCIENCE DEGREE, AREA 4: INTEGRATIVE BIOLOGY, PLANT BIOLOGY EMPHASIS

-he Department of Biology and Earth Science offers programs leading to a Bachelor of Science or Bachelor of Arts degree.
+The Department of Biology and Earth Science offers programs leading to a Bachelor of Science or Bachelor of Science in Education degree.
 Majors complete a core of courses which provide an understanding of biological principles.
-Upper-division courses provide integration, in-depth study, and an opportunity for specialization within the different degree emphases.
+Upperdivision courses provide integration, in-depth study, and an opportunity for specialization within the different degree emphases.

-Because of the diversity within biology and the wide range of career options, considerable latitude is allowed in selecting upper-division biology courses for the electives required for the major.
 Students in the program gain analytical and laboratory skills that prepare them for entry-level positions in a variety of biologically related areas, including biotechnology, laboratory and/or field research, health science, wildlife biology, ecology, and conservation work.
 Students may also continue their education in professional schools in medicine, veterinary science, dentistry, or medical technology, or in graduate programs that focus on some aspect of biological science, such as genetics, microbiology, immunology, ecology, environmental health, or cell and molecular biology.